Antonio J. Waring Jr.

-Antonio Johnston Waring Jr. (August 17, 1915 – March 21, 1964), was an amateur archaeologist who made significant contributions to the study of pre-historic southeastern Georgia.
+Antonio Johnston Waring Jr. (August 17, 1915 – March 21, 1964) was an amateur archaeologist who made significant contributions to the study of pre-historic southeastern Georgia, United States.
 He is best known for his role in identifying and defining the Southeastern Ceremonial Complex, together with Preston Holder.
 He was a cousin of scholar Joseph Frederick Waring.

 Life and career

-Waring was born and received his early education in Savannah and at St. Albans School (Washington, D.C.).
+Waring was born and received his early education in Savannah, Georgia, and at St. Albans School in Washington, D.C.
 When he was thirteen, he first exhibited his interest in archaeology by performing an amateur excavation of the "Indian King's Tomb" on the outskirts of Savannah.
-In 1934, he conducted another amateur investigation of "Mound A" at a site near Eulonia.
+In 1934, he conducted another amateur investigation of "Mound A" at a site near Eulonia, Georgia.
 Later that year, he entered Yale University where, at first, he majored in English.
 After graduating in 1938, he decided to follow in his father's footsteps and studied to be a pediatrician, a profession he would practice until 1962 despite his increasing involvement in archaeology.